Zarphatic language

-Zarphatic, or Judeo-French (Zarphatic: Tzarfatit), is an extinct Jewish language that was spoken by the French Jews of northern France and in parts of west-central Germany, such as Mainz, Frankfurt am Main and Aix-la-Chapelle.
+Zarphatic, also called Judeo-French (צרפתית Tzarfatit) or Western Loez, is a language that was spoken by the French Jews of northern France and in parts of western Germany, such as Mainz, Frankfurt am Main and Aix-la-Chapelle.
 It was also spoken by French Jews who moved to Norman England.
+Some have conjectured that the language influenced the development of Yiddish.

 Etymology

 The term Zarphatic, coined by Solomon Birnbaum, comes from the Hebrew name for France, Tzarfat (צרפת), which was originally used in the Hebrew Bible as a name for the city of Sarepta, in Phoenicia.
-Some have conjectured that the language influenced the development of Yiddish.

-Writing
+Unlike most other Jewish languages which had many loan words from Hebrew, it had relatively few.
+This has led to the conclusion that it may not have been a far-distant language but, instead, a dialect of Old French.

+History and use

 Zarphatic was written using a variation of the Hebrew alphabet.
-It first appeared in this form in the 11th century in glosses of the Torah and Talmud written by the rabbis Moshe HaDarshan and Rashi, the latter of whom is credited as the inventor of uncial Hebrew writing.
+It first appeared in this form in the 11th century in glosses of the Torah and Talmud written by the rabbis Moshe HaDarshan and Rashi.
 The language became secularised during the 13th century, becoming used in varied domains such as poetry, medicine, astronomy, and commerce.

-Most linguists agree that Zarphatic was not fundamentally different from Old French, and that it was more of a writing system, literary tradition, and specific vocabulary that reflected the Jewish culture of the day.
+Most linguists agree that Zarphatic was not fundamentally different from Old French, and that it was more of a writing system and literary tradition that reflected the Jewish culture of the day.
 According to some researchers, it was different from the Christian majority dialect, and thus a specific Judeo-Romance language.
+However, other linguists contend that it was essentially the same as Christian dialects of the same regions, with only some Hebrew influences.

 It seems that Zarphatic was probably never a vernacular language, and that the Jews of the area did not speak a differing language or dialect, at least not one distinguished by phonology or lexicon beyond that specific to a community.
 Rather, it acted more as a liturgical language, for exegesis and literature.
 Its primary use was for explanation and vulgarisation of biblical and rabbinical literature.
+Most of the elements from the Hebrew language are found in the function words (articles, prepositions, etc.), though there are some changes to verbs and vocabulary.

+Extinction

+Due to the constant persecution, killing and expulsion of Jews from France and other European nations, the Zarphatic language likely went extinct in the 14th century; documentation of the language slows in the mid-14th century.
+The last known example of Zarphatic is a recipe for charoset written in 1470.

+Writing system

+Zarphatic was written using the Hebrew writing system and the Tiberian system for diacritical markers and reflected some Latin writing traditions that help to distinguish it from a solely phonetic reproduction of spoken language.

+Not all Hebrew graphemes are used in Zarphatic: the graphemes kaph (כ), samekh (ס), and tav (ת), are rare, and ḥet (ח) and ʕayin (ע) are omitted entirely.